johnrdowson/py-spectrum/README.md

 resp = spectrum.fetch_all_devices(attrs=["sys_location"])
 ```

-The response data will be (by default) populated with the named attribute name:
+The response data in `resp.result` will be (by default) populated with the named
+attribute name:

 ```json
 {